top of page

 If more breeders controlled their bloodlines and took their hobby more seriously, there would be a huge decrease in backyard breeders and dogs ending up in shelters and rescues.

-Sadly, there are people in this world who want to breed dogs for money.
-There are also people who breed dogs in poor conditions, with no knowledge or experience.
-Backyard breeders and puppy mills fall into this category.
-They deceive puppy buyers into buying sub-standard dogs, who are raised for the best start in their lives.
-It's not uncommon for puppies from these places to suffer from temperament disorders.
+There are also people who breed dogs in poor conditions, where a breeder will not allow you to visit parents or puppies.
+Backyard breeders and puppy mills (puppy farms) fall into this category.
+They deceive puppy buyers into buying sub-standard dogs, who are not raised for the best start to their lives.
+Puppies get sick and some even die from being raised in poor environments.
+It's not uncommon for puppies from these places to suffer from temperament disorders too.
 We refuse to contribute to this unfortunate, yet very common situation.

 If by any chance, a pup of mine is abused, mistreated or dumped, the contract allows me to legally remove the puppy from that environment and back into my care.
 If there was no contract, I would have no right to take the dog I bred back and find it the best and most appropriate home.
 I care a lot about each dog I bring into this world – for its entire life.
 I care where my dogs end up and will do everything possible to avoid terrible situations.

-As a registered breeder, I am a protector and improver of our breed, and I take my bloodlines very seriously.
+As a breeder, I am a protector and improver of our breed, and I take my bloodlines very seriously.
 They are the result of 20 years of my hard work, research and own creativity.

 I support all my puppy owners with professional training and advice, gained in over 20 years involved in dogs and am always there to support and mentor them should they need it.